After nearly 2 years, FAA clears Boeing 737 Max to fly again

 “These events and the lessons we have learned as a result have reshaped our company and further focused our attention on our core values of safety, quality and integrity,” Boeing CEO David Calhoun said in a statement.

-Boeing’s redemption comes in the middle of a pandemic that has scared away passengers and decimated the aviation industry, limiting the company’s ability to make a comeback.
-Air travel in the U.S. alone is down about 65% from a year ago.
+The aircraft maker’s redemption comes in the middle of a pandemic that has scared away passengers and decimated the aviation industry, limiting the company’s ability to make a comeback.
+Air travel in the U.S. alone is down about 65 percent from a year ago.

 Boeing sales of new planes have plunged because of the Max crisis and the coronavirus pandemic.
 Orders for more than 1,000 Max jets have been canceled or removed from Boeing’s backlog this year.
-Each plane carries a sticker price between $99 million and $135 million, although airlines routinely pay far less than list price.
+Each plane has a sticker price of $99 million to $135 million, although airlines routinely pay less.

 “This whole thing has had more scrutiny than any airplane in the world,” he said.
 “It’s probably the safest airplane to be on.”

-American is the only U.S. airline to put the Max back in its schedule so far, starting with one round trip daily between New York and Miami beginning Dec.
-29.
+American is the only U.S. airline to put the Max in its schedule so far, starting with one round trip daily between New York and Miami beginning Dec.
+29. United expects to start using the plane early next year, while Southwest said its Max jets won’t fly before the second quarter of 2021.

+Some consumer groups urged airlines to fully disclose when Max flights are planned.
+That’s usually on an airline’s website, although passengers have to know where to click.
+Advocates are concerned about airlines using the Max in a last-minute switch.

+Nearly 400 Max jets were in service worldwide when they were grounded, and Boeing has built and stored about 450 more since then.
+All have to undergo maintenance before they can fly.

 MORE: Christopher Krebs defended election integrity.
 Trump fired him